marcosrjjunior/hono-boilerplate/README.md

 <summary>Bun or node?</summary>

-Because of this structure I can easily switch between them to test.
-Based on my situation and project, I'd still recommend to use nodejs.
+Thanks to this structure, I can easily switch between them for testing.
+However, I still recommend using Node.js.

-There is a noticeable delay on requests to s3 using bun still.
-[Github Issue](https://github.com/oven-sh/bun/issues/7428#issuecomment-2132580081)

-> Last test on: May 30, 2024

-It all depends on your project and situation.
-Bun will probably be more performant and consume less memory, specially on a production environment.
-The only blocker for me at this point is the one mentioned above, so I still can't tell
+It really depends on your project and situation.
+I haven’t had the chance to test it in a large-scale real-world project yet, so I can’t say for sure.
+However, Bun is expected to be more efficient and use less memory.

-I'm mainly using bun to run my tests and it work just fine since it is [based on jest](https://bun.sh/docs/cli/test).
+Currently, I'm using Bun to run my tests, and it works well since it’s [based on Jest](https://bun.sh/docs/cli/test).

 </details>